wu87988622/ohara/docs/src/rest/rest-streams.rst

 and k8s when you are starting ohara.

-Before stating to use restful APIs, please ensure that all nodes have downloaded the `StreamApp image`_.
+Before stating to use restful APIs, please ensure that all nodes have downloaded the `Stream image`_.
 The jar you uploaded to run streaming application will be included in the image and then executes as a docker container.
-The `StreamApp image`_ is kept in each node so don’t worry about the network.
+The `Stream image`_ is kept in each node so don’t worry about the network.
 We all hate re-download everything when running services.

-The following information of StreamApp are updated by ohara.
+The following information of Stream are updated by ohara.

-.. _rest-streamapp-stored-data:
+.. _rest-stream-stored-data:

-streamApp stored data
+stream stored data
 ~~~~~~~~~~~~~~~~~~~~~

 The following are common settings to a stream app.